GabrielHedges/imagecompare/README.md

 ###image_insert($img_id, $compare_array)

 *$img_id*: Unique ID you can use to later identify an image.
-A md5 hash of the filename isn't a bad idea.
+An MD5 hash of the URL you downloaded the image from or a UUID would be my suggestions.
 *$compare_array*: Image data created by ```image_comparison_array_create()```.

 Inserts image into the database.